 The A3LA-RG supports both digital and analog audio I/O. The digital audio is in PCM format.
 In such format, digital audio cannot travel far (less than one foot); this is why the analog is chosen for the A3LA-RG audio handset.
-The analog audio input is a single-ended, unbalanced input with a minimum impedance of

-$10 k\Omega$ to ground.
-The A3LA-RG accepts a maximum input level of 2.0V peak-to-peak without signal distortion.
-The analog audio output is also a single-ended, unbalanced output capable of driving an impedance of 600Ω or more to ground.
-The A3LA-RG delivers undistorted audio up to 2.0V peak-to-peak.
+The analog audio input is a single-ended, unbalanced input with a minimum impedance of 10 k Ω to ground.
+The A3LA-RG accepts a maximum input level of 2.0 V peak-to-peak without signal distortion.
+The analog audio output is also a single-ended, unbalanced output capable of driving an impedance of 600 Ω or more to ground.
+The A3LA-RG delivers undistorted audio up to 2.0 V peak-to-peak.

 The combined analog I/O audio interface (pins 5 and 15) and the DPL UART I/O interface (pins 18 and 20) enable an analog audio handset to be connected to the A3LA-RG.
 With the DPL audio handset model DPLS0401-X and DB25 data kit model HRC-24-8R, the A3LA-RG can be used both as a data modem and a satellite phone.
-This setup as shown in Figure 3 can be an extremely useful developmental tool since the modem status can be seen on the handset LCD similar to a 9555 Iridium phone.
+This setup, as shown in Figure 4, can be an extremely useful developmental tool because the modem status can be seen on the handset LCD similarly to a 9555 Iridium phone.

-Figure 3.
-A3LA-RG Connected to a DPL Handset via the HRC-24-8R.
+Figure 4: A3LA-RG Connected to a DPL Handset via the HRC-24-8R

-4.6 Digital Peripheral Link (DPL)
+2.6 DIGITAL PERIPHERAL LINK (DPL)

 The DPL interface is composed of two ports-a full duplex asynchronous serial link for control messages and a PCM digital audio link for audio traffic.
-The protocol used on these ports is made available to application developers only on a case-by-case basis and after appropriate Non-disclosure Agreements and/or License Agreements are executed.
+The protocol used on these ports is made available to application developers only on a case-by-case basis and after appropriate non-disclosure agreements and/or license agreements are executed.

-5.0 IRIDIUM ANTENNA CONNECTOR
+3 IRIDIUM ANTENNA CONNECTOR

-The A3LA-RG modem uses a single TNC female 50-ohm connector for both transmit and receive (see Figure 4).
-Cable loss between the modem and the antenna is critical and must be kept less than 3dB at the operating frequency of 1616 to 1626.5 MHz.
+The A3LA-RG modem uses a single TNC female 50-ohm connector for both transmit and receive (see Figure 6).
+Cable loss between the modem and the antenna is critical and must be kept less than 3 dB at the operating frequency of 1616 to 1626.5 MHz.
 The minimum link margin of 12 dB must also be maintained.
-General RF parameters are listed in the table below.
+General Radio Frequency (RF) parameters are listed in Table 2 below.

-ТҮРЕ DESCRIPTION
+Туре Description

 Frequency Range 1616 to 1626.5 MHz

-Input/Output Impedance 50 Ohms
+Input/Output Impedance 50 ohms

-Oscillator Stability ± 1.5ppm
+Oscillator Stability ±1.5 ppm